ITenthusiasm/custom-elements/src/Combobox/docs/combobox-field.md

       A read-only property which returns the singular <a href="https://developer.mozilla.org/en-US/docs/Web/API/Text"><code>Text</code></a> Node associated with the <code>ComboboxField</code>.
 To alter the <code>ComboboxField</code>'s text content, <a href="https://developer.mozilla.org/en-US/docs/Web/API/CharacterData/data">update</a> this Node <strong><em>instead of</em></strong> using the common <a href="https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent"><code>Node.textContent</code></a> property.
     </p>
     <blockquote>
-      Note: Directly altering the <code>data</code> of the <code>Text</code> Node can lead to a confusing UX if not done wisely, so be careful when doing so.
-In practice, you should never need to update the element's text content yourself.
+      <p>Note: Directly altering the <code>data</code> of the <code>Text</code> Node can lead to a confusing UX if not done wisely, so be careful when doing so.
+In practice, you should never need to update the element's text content yourself.</p>
     </blockquote>
   </dd>